 Growing Coleus Plants

 Coleus is probably one of the easiest plants to grow and propagate.
 In fact, the plants root so easily that you can even start cuttings in a glass of water.
-They can also be propagated by seed indoors about 8-10 weeks prior to your last expected spring frost.
+They can also be propagated by seed indoors about eight to ten weeks prior to your last expected spring frost.

 Coleus can be added to beds and borders for interest or grown in containers.
 They need fertile, well-draining soil and usually perform best in areas with partial shade, though many varieties can also tolerate sun.